richsilv/meteor-dumb-collections/README.md

 ## Using this package with Collection2 (or SimpleSchema)

-This package uses the `mizzao:user-status` package, which adds a `status` property to user objects.
+DumbCollections uses the `mizzao:user-status` package, which adds a `status` property to user objects.
 This means that if you are applying a schema to you user objects with Collections2 (or SimpleSchema), you need to allow for this property in the schema definition as follows:

 ```javascript
 Schemas.User = new SimpleSchema({